 Tiny Fey, Amy Poehler pass the comedy baton to Lena Dunhamon January 16, 2013 @ 8:57 am (Updated: 9:45 am - 1/16/13 )

-"Argo" upset victory and Jodie Foster's curious non-"coming out" announcement, something else of significance went virtually unnoticed at the Golden Globes.
+Thanks to all the attention given to "Argo" upset victory and Jodie Foster's curious non-"coming out" announcement, something else of significance went virtually unnoticed at the Golden Globes.

 We may have witnessed "a passing of the baton" of sorts in TV land.

 For the first time ever, the Golden Globes were hosted by two comedy actresses - Tina Fey and Amy Poehler.
 Both SNL veterans, Tina Fey has been at the top of her game for years with her incredibly successful series "30 Rock" and her friend Amy Poehler is the star of the popular "Parks and Recreation" sitcom.

 Not surprisingly, they were both nominated for Best Actress in a TV comedy, something they joked about in their opening monologue.

 "Tina and I are also both nominees tonight.
 And Tina, I just want to say, I very much hope that I win," said Poehler.

 Responded Fey, "Thank you, you're my nemesis."